7 Signs Your Relationship Isn’t Marriage Material

 If you see some of these warning signs in your own relationship, be honest, re-evaluate, and take a break

-If you’ve been in the relationship for awhile, it can feel like you have to keep moving ahead.
-But until you say ‘I do’, you have the freedom to step back.
-Don’t be afraid to bring up your concerns and take a break so you can think clearly.
-And if the relationship is clearly unhealthy, have the courage to end it with conviction.
+If you’ve been in the relationship for a while and you start to feel uneasy, you may feel relational panic and pressure to keep moving forward.
+After all, you’ve already put so much time and effort into the relationship.
+But until you say ‘I do,’ you have the freedom to step back.
+Don’t be afraid to bring up your concerns, and take a deep breath so you can think clearly.

 Trust that God can provide a godly spouse for you